mongolium/mongolium/README.md

 All API authentication requires you to use the authorization header which is processed by middleware placed on the relevant routes.

 - **Basic:** send a base65 encoded username and password separated by a colon via the basic authorisation protocol.
-This type of authentication is only used to generate a new JWT token.
+This type of authentication is only used to generate a new JWT token. eg: `Authorization: Basic QWxhZGRpbjpvcGVuIHNlc2FtZQ==`
-- **Bearer:** send a JSON Web Token as a bearer token in the authorization header.
+- **Bearer:** send a JSON Web Token as a bearer token in the authorization header. eg: `Authorization: Bearer eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJzdWIiOiIxMjM0NTY3ODkwIiwibmFtZSI6IkpvaG4gRG9lIiwiaWF0IjoxNTE2MjM5MDIyfQ.XbPfbIHMI6arZ3Y922BhjWgQzWXcXNrz0ogtVhfEd2o`

 ## Extension

 Mongolium is setup to provide some basic CMS functionality out of the box.
 It is also open to extension and development in any way you see fit.

 It is advised that rather than editing the core files you place your extensions along with your new controllers, services and models in the `src/App` directory.

 ## Author